 LOST AND FOUND

 Every year, Wadars receives hundreds of phone calls from members of the public who have lost or found a variety of different animals.
-While most of these calls relate to cats and dogs, we also receive calls about rabbits, snakes, ferrets, aviary birds and even the occasional tortoise!
+While most of these calls relate to cats and dogs, we also receive calls about rabbits, snakes, ferrets, aviary birds and the occasional tortoise!

 lost and found animals